 Unfortunately, if you have a relatively sedentary job, spend a lot of time in the saddle (triathletes), or waste an enormous amount of time sitting down commuting to work each day, your body becomes accustomed to the static flexion position.

 Why does this matter?

-Well, an excess amount of time spent in hip flexion won’t help you work on hip extension which is vital for strong running technique.
+Well, an excess amount of time spent in hip flexion won’t help you work on your hip extension which is vital for a strong running technique.